RIPE-NCC/ripe-atlas-sagan/README.md

-Some setups (like MacOS) have trouble with some of the dependencies we're using, so if they explode during the installation, you can still make use of *some* of the parsers by deliberately excluding them at install time.
+Some setups (like MacOS) have trouble with some of the dependencies we're using, so if they explode during the installation, you can still make use of *some* of the parsers by deliberately excluding the problematic ones at install time.

 For example, if you want to skip the installation of `pyOpenSSL` (required for parsing SSL certificate results), you can do this: